ml-tuw/ml-tuw.github.io/teaching/ws2223/seminar_bsc.md

 <details>
   <summary><b>Semi-supervised learning</b> (click to expand)</summary>

+<p>Motivation: Semi-supervised learning uses labelled and to be able to train classifiers with fewer labels.
+This is useful in applications where unlabelled data is abundant, yet labels are scarce, such as node classification in social networks, drug discovery, and autonomous driving.</p>

 <p>Overview:</p>
 <ul>
 <li>chapter 1/introduction of "Semi-supervised learning" by Olivier Chapelle, Bernhard Schölkopf, and Alexander Zien, 2006 <a href="http://olivier.chapelle.cc/ssl-book/ssl_toc.pdf">(pdf)</a>.</li>